Sanjana741/School-Management-System/README.md

 # Student Management System

-This is a simple C++ program that implements a Student Management System using a linked list.
+This is a  C++ program that implements a Student Management System using a linked list.
 The system allows you to perform the following operations:
 - Insert a new student record
 - Search for a student record by roll number
 - Count the number of student records